Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 terraform apply

-1. Spoke AWS account.
-Follow this process for each Spoke account in which you are creating Amazon VPC Lattice services.
+2. Spoke AWS Account.
+Follow this process for each spoke Account in which you are creating VPC Lattice services.

 cd deployment/spoke_account